Composting Food Waste

 - toothpicks, popsicle sticks, chopsticks, small wood produce containers

 Most kitchen compost pails have carbon filters to eliminate odors and are small enough to keep under the sink.
 If you use one with a liner, make sure the liners are BPI certified or CMA approved so as not to ruin the compost batch.
+Please do not use produce bags or other plastic bags, as these are not compostable.
 In more urban areas with weekly compost pick-up, people will have a bag in their freezer to keep compost until collection day.

-If you are an avid composter at home, you already know the benefits composting brings to your trash bag and most especially your garden.
-But, the program at the Transfer Station is a commercial composter, which means additional benefits to home composters!
+If you are an avid composter at home, you already know that composting greatly increases volume in your trash bag (you['re throwing away a lot less).
+And, it is a tremendous benefit to your garden.
+The program at the Transfer Station is a commercial composter, which means additional benefits to home composters!

 If you have a private hauler but are looking to increase your recycling efforts, a Recycle Only permit is available.
 This will get you access to all of the recycling opportunities at the Transfer Station, including yard waste, textiles, electronics, and more.